Learning from Supervision with Semantic and Episodic Memory: A Reflective Approach to Agent Adaptation

 Traditional approaches to learning from new signals often involve updating model parameters through fine-tuning~\cite{radford2018improving, howard-ruder-2018-universal} or adaptation mechanisms such as parameter-efficient methods (e.g., LoRA adapters)~\cite{pmlr-v97-houlsby19a,hu2022lora}.
 While effective, these approaches incur computational cost, require retraining for every new signal or task, and often lack interpretability or controllability.
 Furthermore, they provide limited support for never-ending learning, where an agent must continuously adapt without retraining from scratch or storing large sets of models.

-An alternative paradigm is memory-augmented learning~\cite{a27da5feb471466cb024242bf91426d3,Zhong_Guo_Gao_Ye_Wang_2024}, where the underlying model remains frozen, and adaptation occurs through interaction with an external memory.
+An alternative paradigm is memory-augmented learning~\cite{a27da5feb471466cb024242bf91426d3,Zhong_Guo_Gao_Ye_Wang_2024, salama-etal-2025-meminsight}, where the underlying model remains frozen, and adaptation occurs through interaction with an external memory.
 This memory stores relevant task knowledge, examples, demonstrations, or explanations, that can be retrieved at inference time to inform the model’s decisions.
-Among such approaches, in-context learning (ICL)~\cite{incontextlearningsurvery} has emerged as a simple yet powerful mechanism, where the model is conditioned on a prompt consisting of a small number of examples (few-shot learning).
+Among such approaches, in-context learning (ICL)~\cite{dong-etal-2024-survey} has emerged as a simple yet powerful mechanism, where the model is conditioned on a prompt consisting of a small number of examples (few-shot learning).
 However, directly incorporating supervised signals in the LLM context often relies on only few-shot input-output examples and tends to result in shallow pattern mimicking, due to a lack of deeper abstraction or conceptual understanding.